gavel-tool/python-gavel/docs/reference/prover.rst

             return result

 Note that `simple_prover` is accepting and returning the structures used by gavel.
-If your parser requires a different format, you may want to implement a dialect and use it in :class:`BaseProverInterface.YourProverInterface._prover_dialect_cls`.
+If your parser requires a different format, you may want to implement a dialect and use it in :class:`YourProverInterface._prover_dialect_cls`.

-.. autoclass:: BaseProverInterface
-    :members:
-    :private-members: